gseguinbourgeois/cakemail/README.md

 The test is not of the typical question/answer type.
 We actually have you write code.
 Not just snippets of code, but an actual working, albeit small and not so useful, application.

 ### Requirements
-For this test you will be writing a web API in PHP for managing todo lists.
+For this test you will be writing a REST API in PHP for managing todo lists.
 It has the following requirements:

 1. It needs to provide a way to get, create, modify and delete todo lists.
 2. It needs to provide a way to manage todo items in these lists.
 This includes marking a todo as done, and getting a list of only the ones that haven't been done yet.